al-martyn1/dotNutRefManEn/DotNut/AssetManager/readConfJson.md

 ## DotNut.AssetManager.readConfJson method

-Reads text file from '/conf' folder and parse it as JSON to table.
+Reads text file from '/conf' folder of application distribution/package and parse it as JSON to table.

 ```lua